 These weaken enemies.
 Black Mages get Bio and Blind, which reduce enemies'

 damage and accuracy.

 Black Mages also get a wide variety of "damage over time" debuff spells.

-However, with the exception of Bio, these spells never upgrade beyond their
+However, with the exception of Bio, these spells never upgrade

 basic levels, and thus are extremely ineffective.
 I wouldn't even waste my

 money buying them, and most Black Mages shun them.
 These spells are: Shock,